raspberrypilearning/ghostbusters/en/step_3.md

 [[[generic-scratch-new-project]]]

-+ Add in a new ghost sprite, and a suitable stage backdrop.
++ Add in a new ghost sprite and a suitable stage backdrop.

 	![screenshot](images/ghost-ghost.png)